Phoebe Ann Ward (1836-1921)

 Edward Stoliday (1849-1938) and Harriet Goulty (1848-1936)

 Edward Stoliday (1849-1938) and Harriet Goulty (1848-1936).
 My 2nd great-grandparents.
-Edward Stoliday was born in 1849 in the Norfolk village of Salhouse and baptised on 12 August at All Saints’ Church.
+Edward Stoliday was baptised at All Saints’ Church in the Norfolk village of Salhouse on 12 August 1849.
 His parents were labourer William Stoliday and Sarah Rose.
-At the age of 13 he was already working as an agricultural labourer, according to […]
+At the age of 13 he was already working as an agricultural labourer, according to the 1861 Census.
+But […]

 Arthur Albert Stolliday (1875-1935) and Elizabeth Mary Ann Wetherall (1876-1952)